Anu1316/US-Loan-Analysis/README.md

 Loans are most frequently used for debt relief and credit card consolidation.

 California, Texas, and Florida lead in loan volume, representing key target markets.

+📈 Strategic Recommendations
+•	Continue focusing on A and B grade borrowers for low risk and steady returns.
+•	Consider promotional loan products for underrepresented states to balance geographic exposure.
+•	Enhance marketing of debt consolidation loans, particularly for female borrowers.